jump-dev/JuMP.jl/README.md

 ## Bug reports and support

 Please report any issues via the Github **[issue tracker]**.
-All types of issues are welcome and encouraged; this includes bug reports, documentation typos, "how do I do this?" questions, feature requests, etc.
+All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc. The **[julia-opt]** mailing list is appropriate for general discussion, including "how do I do this?" questions.

 [issue tracker]: https://github.com/JuliaOpt/JuMP.jl/issues